wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuration
 =============

-After the installation, the Wazuh manager and the Wazuh agent come with the :ref:`default syscheck configuration <reference_ossec_syscheck_default_configuration>`, which should be reviewed and adjusted to the particular environment.
-This section presents different configuration examples, helping to learn how to use syscheck in different use cases:
+After the installation, the Wazuh manager and the Wazuh agent have defined a :ref:`default syscheck configuration <reference_ossec_syscheck_default_configuration>`, which should be reviewed and adjusted to the particular environment.
+This section presents configuration examples, helping to learn how to use it in different use cases:

 #. `Configuring syscheck - basic usage`_
 #. `Configuring scan time`_